Best Antivirus for Android

 Detailed Breakdown of the Best Android Antivirus Apps

-1. Trend Micro - The Best Android Antivirus Overall
+1. Kaspersky - The Best Android Antivirus Overall

 - 100 percent detection of recent Android malware